sudeephb/charm-openstack-service-checks/README.md

     juju config openstack-service-checks tls_warn_days=30 tls_crit_days=14

+**Note:** in order to have endpoint checks updated on endpoint changes you *should* also relate identity-notifications:

+    juju add-relation keystone:identity-notifications openstack-service-checks:identity-notifications

 ## Compute services monitoring

 Compute services are monitored via the 'os-services' interface.
 Several thresholds can